Video: Car stolen while driver pumps gas in Missouri - NewsBreak

 Police called the car theft a “slider crime,” which happens when a suspect slides into the driver’s seat of an unlocked car and steals the vehicle.
 The driver is usually not paying attention or unable to lock their doors while pumping gas, putting them in a vulnerable situation.

 In fall 2021, St. Louis police said, there was a significant spike in these crimes.
-Within five months, 11 gas stations were hit and 17 vehicles stolen .Man sentenced for bringing ghost gun on MCPS property
+Within five months, 11 gas stations were hit and 17 vehicles stolen .Top story: Elusive witness admits she lied about 1996 St. Louis murder case

 Police hope the video will help catch the thieves before they can strike again.